Skip to content

 Open the ESP32 template from Starter Templates, not from ESP-IDF Templates.
 The former is based on the Arduino IDE while the latter is based on the ESP-IDF environment that will not be used in the course.

-• Simulate the following sketch:
+• Simulate the example sketch:

 void setup() {